UH-CI/agave_workshop_20180419/index.md

 ## Requirements before the Workshop:
-* Participants should have a basic understanding of Python - this interactive primer cover the basics (https://campus.datacamp.com/courses/intro-to-python-for-data-science)
+* Participants should have a basic understanding of Python - this interactive primer cover the basics (<a href="https://campus.datacamp.com/courses/intro-to-python-for-data-science">Intro to Python</a>)
 * Participants should bring their laptops and plan to participate actively.
 Laptops will require a browser application for accessing jupyter notebooks and Cyverse.
-* Docker will be required for running a special jupter notebook environment for the workshop - you can download and install Docker community edition for your specific operating system here (https://store.docker.com/search?type=edition&offering=community)
+* Docker will be required for running a special jupter notebook environment for the workshop - you can download and install Docker community edition for your specific operating system here (<a href="https://store.docker.com/search?type=edition&offering=community">Docker Download</a>)

 ## Registration: